Computational study of the mechanism of Bcl-2 apoptotic switch

-Although there is general agreement that Bcl-2 proteins regulate MOMP, details of the Bcl-2 apoptotic switch mechanism remain controversial.
-It is still not clear, how various members of the Bcl-2 family interact between each other, and which of these interactions are decisive for MOMP induction.
-In particular, it is not resolved, whether the BH3-only proteins are able to activate multidomain effectors such as Bax and Bak directly, or whether they act indirectly, through neutralization of Bcl-2 anti-apoptotic sentinels to initiate MOMP~\cite{huang_bh3-only_2000,chen_robustness_2007,cui_two_2008}.
+The coordinated activity of the Bcl-2 family proteins leading to the MOMP event is commonly denoted as Bcl-2 switch~\cite{adams_bcl-2_2007,cui_two_2008}.
+Although the general features of the Bcl-2 switch are known, the detailed mechanism in terms of interactions between the individual members of the family remains open question.
+It is not generally agreed, which interactions are substantial for the induction of MOMP.
+It is not clear, whether the BH3-only proteins are able to activate multidomain effectors, such as Bax and Bak directly, or whether they act indirectly, through neutralization of Bcl-2 anti-apoptotic sentinels~\cite{huang_bh3-only_2000,chen_robustness_2007,cui_two_2008}.